-The Department of Energy (DOE) requires Community Benefits Plans as part of all BIL and IRA funding opportunity announcements (FOAs).
+The Department of Energy (DOE) requires Community Benefits Plans as part of all BIL and IRA funding opportunity announcements (FOAs) and loan applications.

 When an applicant is selected, their Community Benefits Plan will be part of the contractual obligation of the funding recipient.
 A summary of the Community Benefits Plan will be publicly posted on DOE’s website for transparency and accountability.
 The standard Community Benefits Plan template to accompany funding opportunity announcements (FOAs) can be downloaded here.

 For specific guidance on how Community Benefits Plans apply to the Loan Programs Office, please visit Community Jobs and Justice | Department of Energy.

 What are the key differences in this requirement for FOAs and LPO applications?